sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/backend.md

 | etcd-unsafe-no-fsync |      |
 -----------------------|------
 description            | The `etcd-unsafe-no-fsync` configuration option allows you to run sensu-backend with an embedded etcd node for testing and development with less load on the file system.
 If `true`, disable fsync.
 Otherwise, `false`.{{% notice note %}}
-**NOTE**: The `etcd-unsafe-no-fsync` configuration option is available in Sensu Go 6.7.2, but it is not available in 6.7.0 or 6.7.1.
+**NOTE**: The `etcd-unsafe-no-fsync` configuration option is available as of Sensu Go 6.7.2, but it is not available in 6.7.0 or 6.7.1.
-Upgrade to Sensu Go 6.7.2 to use `etcd-unsafe-no-fsync`.
+Upgrade to Sensu Go 6.7.2 or later to use `etcd-unsafe-no-fsync`.
 {{% /notice %}}
 type                   | Boolean
 default                | `false`